jahirfiquitiva/old-next-web/posts/redesigning-my-website.md

 some [links](/inspiration) to websites or tools that have been inspiring my work and even some of my projects.
 Probably not enough to recognize their work and quality and creativity in what they do.

-I'm using the [WebMaster API](https://www.webmasterapi.com/get-favicons) to get the sites favicons.
+I'm using the [Favicon Grabber API](https://favicongrabber.com/service-api-reference) and [WebMaster API](https://www.webmasterapi.com/get-favicons) to get the sites favicons.
+The latter is used just in case the first one fails.

 ## Closing up